WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-01-25-deploy-kubernetes-azure-devops.md

 <script src="https://gist.github.com/WolfgangOfner/7cd8706661dd83f9e369fbcdb8d65a2b.js"></script>

 The variables should be self-explaining.
-They configure the previously created service connection, set some information about the AKS cluster like its name, resource group, and what namespace I want to use, and some information for Helm.
+They configure the previously created service connection, set some information about the AKS cluster like its name, resource group, what namespace I want to use, and some information for Helm.
 For more information about Helm see my post ["Helm - Getting Started"](/helm-getting-started).

 ## Deploy to Azure Kubernetes Service